 When you’re in debt, the idea of getting out of it can seem daunting — especially if you owe a lot of money.

-The two most important things about getting out of debt are to have a plan and to pay more than your monthly minimum on at least one of your loans.
+The two most important things about getting out of debt are to have a plan and to pay more than your monthly minimum on at least one of your bills or loans.
 Otherwise, you could spend years just spinning your wheels.

 “The key to getting out of debt is: Don’t let the lenders manipulate you,” Clark says.
 “They always state a minimum monthly payment that stretches out your loan as far as possible and earns them the most interest, costing you the most money.”